Get ready to put the pedal to the metal as we check out the best Need for Speed games of the year!

 Let’s talk about those car decals too.
 Modifying your cars was far more important than the racing; everyone knows that!

 Plus with actual aftermarket parts that real garages use to modify cars, it feels like the real (illegal) deal.

 I’m a sucker for a good soundtrack in a game, and nothing says Need for Speed like Rob Zombie growling out of your TV soundbar.

 Take your chances through the epic Olympic City, racing around dark and dangerous streets while keeping a low profile…

 … as if!
 With those decals, everyone’s going to see you coming a mile off!

-Need For Speed: Hot Pursuit takes the third spot in this list of the best Need for Speed games of 2022!
+Need For Speed: Hot Pursuit takes the third spot in this list of the best Need for Speed games!